feluelle/pi-analytics/README.md

 # pi-analytics

-An analytics stack on a dockerized raspberry pi.
+An analytics stack on a raspberry pi deployed in kubernetes.